geoffdavis/esphome-mitsubishiheatpump/README.md

 * `git clone https://github.com/geoffdavis/esphome-mitsubishiheatpump.git`

 ### Step 3: Configure your ESPHome device with YAML

-Note: this component DOES NOT use the ESPHome `uart` component, as it requires direct access to a hardware UART via the Arduino `HardwareSerial` class.
-The Mitsubishi Heatpump units use an atypical serial port setting ("even parity").
-Parity bit support is not implemented in any of the existing software serial libraries, including the one in ESPHome.

-There's currently no way to guarantee access to a hardware UART nor retrieve the `HardwareSerial` handle within the ESPHome framework.

 Create an ESPHome YAML configuration with the following sections:
  * `esphome: libraries: [https://github.com/geoffdavis/HeatPump#init_fix]`